Skip to main content

 Drug Dependence

-The signs and symptoms of opioid withdrawal in a patient physically dependent on opioids may include, but are not limited to, the following: body aches, diarrhea, tachycardia, fever, runny nose, sneezing, piloerection, sweating, yawning, nausea or vomiting, nervousness, restlessness or irritability, shivering or trembling, abdominal cramps, weakness, and increased blood pressure.
+The signs and symptoms of opioid withdrawal in a patient physically dependent on opioids may include but are not limited to, the following: body aches, diarrhea, tachycardia, fever, runny nose, sneezing, piloerection, sweating, yawning, nausea or vomiting, nervousness, restlessness or irritability, shivering or trembling, abdominal cramps, weakness, and increased blood pressure.
 In the neonate, opioid withdrawal may also include: convulsions, excessive crying, and hyperactive reflexes.

 Repeat Administration

-Respiratory Depression due to Other Drugs
+Respiratory Depression Due to Other Drugs

-Naloxone hydrochloride is not effective against respiratory depression due to non-opioid drugs and in the management of acute toxicity caused by levopropoxyphene.
+Naloxone is not effective against respiratory depression due to non-opioid drugs and in the management of acute toxicity caused by levopropoxyphene.
 Reversal of respiratory depression by partial agonists or mixed agonist/antagonists, such as buprenorphine and pentazocine, may be incomplete or require higher doses of naloxone.
 If an incomplete response occurs, respirations should be mechanically assisted as clinically indicated.

 Precautions